-We lost peanut butter to the disclosure of her aunt’s life-threatening allergy when at 18 months, G equated any contact with the stuff to premeditated murder.
+We lost peanut butter to the disclosure of her aunt’s life-threatening allergy when at 18 months, Gray equated any contact with the stuff to premeditated murder.
 It wasn’t long before bananas followed suit: she was done after one viewing of Horton Hears a Who, wherein the Wickersham brothers fling the fruit like missiles.

 There are other foods she won’t dare to eat, like sandwiches, meat of any kind, and pretty much every vegetable known to man.
 It’s all lost in a vortex of sensory aversion, anxiety, and photographic memory.
-But G knows her mama, and she’s well aware of my weakness for peanut butter toast with banana.
+But my girl knows her mama, and she’s well aware of my weakness for peanut butter toast with banana.
 So on Friday when I languished in my bedroom in need of support and an overdue nap, she dropped bread in the toaster, scraped peanut butter from the jar, and peeled a projectile banana.

 That’s huge, folks.

 Their exceptionality has colored some great moments, from “relaxing” family outings to Christmas card photo sessions (in 2008 AND 2012, because we didn’t learn our lesson the first time).
 But through the process of mothering three of these exceptional gifts, I’ve learned a few hard, sweet truths:

 They are called Twice Exceptional for a reason